HyperCriSiS/Bubble-Card-Modules/Slider-Control-Center/Slider-Control-Center.md

 ### Card Size Adjustments

 - **Card Height Multiplier**: Scale the overall height of your Bubble Card
-- **Inner Card Padding**: Add padding inside the card for more spacing

 ### Margin & Spacing Adjustments